saisantoshv3/electoral_bonds/README.md

 - Recommend to download free and more comprehensively cleaned dataset from [Dataful](https://dataful.in/datasets/19700/)

-- For detailed explainers and refer [Factly.in](https://factly.in/category/electoral-bonds/)
+- For detailed explainers on Electoral Bonds, refer [Factly.in](https://factly.in/category/electoral-bonds/)